johnnovak/RML-Amiga/website/docs/manual/installation.md

 !!! note

-    The **Games** and **Demos** nested archives; each game and demo resides in its own ZIP archive inside the big ZIP archive.
+    The **Games** and **Demos** packs are nested archives; each game and demo resides in its own ZIP archive inside the big ZIP archive.
 You'd need three times the disk space if you wanted to expand these manually.
 That's why using the installer scripts is recommended because the scripts will expand the nested ZIP files one by one, so you'll only need a bit more than twice the disk space.

 !!! tip "Installing only a few games"